eshuldiner/Eml4-Alk/README.md

 ```
 ## Input file

 The parameters defining a given analysis are passed through an input file.
-The parameter file is space-separated, with each line of the file defining an analysis.
+The input file is space-separated, with each line of the file defining an analysis.

-By default, the location and name of the project file should be as follows:
-<root>/Parameters/<parameter_id>_parameter_file.txt

 The following parameters must be provided in this file: